ZachDaChampion/simple-buffers/README.md

 already exists: pointers.
 Instead of storing the full list in `joints`, we can instead store a fixed-size pointer and place the list at the end of the buffer, where it can no longer hurt us.
-In practice, we prefer to store a relative offset rather than an absolute pointer, as this allows complex sequences to be decomposed more effectively; we will see this later.
+In practice, we prefer to store a relative offset rather than an absolute pointer, as this allows complex sequences to be decomposed more effectively.

 We must also encode the size of the list.
-This is done in the fixed-sized segment, as this allows access without indirection.
+This is done in the fixed-sized segment, which allows access without indirection.
 Both the offset and the list size are stored as unsigned 16-bit integers.